-Fuego.
-With this fiery, snappy name, Renault maintained the tradition of the semi-sports coupé which combined the comfort of a saloon with an elegant styled exterior.
+With this dynamic, fiery name, Renault maintained the tradition of the semi-sports coupé, combining the comfort of a saloon with an elegant styled exterior.

-Another special feature of the Fuego was its fiery, snappy-sounding name, a clean break with the practice of naming cars by number – launched in 1961 with Renault 4.
-It reflected a car with temperament, particularly in evidence in the turbocharged version which was released in September 1983.
+Another special feature of the Fuego was its name, breaking with the practice of naming cars by number that began in 1961 with Renault 4.
+It reflected a car with temperament, particularly in evidence in the turbocharged version released in September 1983.